What does it take to start a small business?

 Get an affordable & customized policy in just minutes.
 So you can get back to what matters: Your business.

-One way to approach small business grants is to look for government, charitable, and corporate organizations that have goals similar to the ones behind your small business.
+One way to approach small business grants is to look for government, nonprofit, and corporate organizations that have goals similar to the ones of your small business.

-At the very least, you’ll know there are others out there working with the same goals you are.
+At the very least, you’ll know there are others out there working with similar goals to your own.
 And if they also happen to offer a grant, it can be a great way to fund your business and work toward achieving your higher ambition.

 Written by